 Is your company a women-owned small business or economically disadvantaged women-owned small business?
-If so, the SBA’s WOSB Program and its sub-program, the EDWOSB Program, may provide an important source of contracting opportunities.
+If so, the Small Business Administration’s Women-Owned Small Business (WOSB) Program and its sub-program, the Economically-Disadvantaged Women-Owned Small Business (EDWOSB) may provide an important source of contracting opportunities.
 However, these programs come with complex ownership, control and other regulatory requirements you must meet.
 If you do not follow the rules, you could lose your WOSB or EDWOSB set-aside contracts and face other penalties.

 If you need a WOSB Program attorney, Koprince Law LLC can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.

 WOSB Program and EDWOSB Program Certification

-If you want to pursue WOSB or EDWOSB set-aside contracts, a 2015 legal change may require you to obtain a formal certification instead of relying on a self-certification.
+If you want to pursue WOSB or EDWOSB set-aside contracts, as of October 2020, you must be formally certified by the SBA or a third-party certifier.
 In order to be certified, you must demonstrate that your small business is unconditionally and directly owned by one or more women (and that those women fall beneath certain net worth and income thresholds, for EDWOSB status).
 But what does “unconditional” mean?
 How do you prove that women control your company?

-Koprince Law’s WOSB attorneys can help you understand the WOSB Program and EDWOSB Program eligibility requirements.
+Koprince Law’s WOSB attorneys can help you understand the WOSB Program and EDWOSB Program certification and eligibility requirements.
 We will review your bylaws, operating agreement, or other corporate documents, as well as your ongoing business practices, to ensure that your company meets the “unconditional” ownership and control requirements.
 If you are seeking EDWOSB status, we will help you complete the SBA Form 413 and other documentation you need to demonstrate economic disadvantage.

 WOSB Protests and EDWOSB Protests